Founder’s letter: making remote working work for us

 I think Covid has shown us that most people are quite responsible when it comes to meeting deadlines and doing what they’re supposed to do.
 Remote working is no longer seen as a “lesser type of working” or an invitation to skive; I think the past few months have shown us just how much can be done in silo, and equally, it’s shone a light on the importance of team bonding and the charge that comes from being a physical space with familiar faces.

 At Kindred, we have a range of spaces for small teams to collaborate in a socially distanced way, and our meeting rooms offer a private space for team meetings, brainstorms and check-ins.
-We expect a “hybrid” way of working in future, which is why we’re launched the Group Membership for those who want a place they can trust but perhaps on a more part time or flexible basis.
+We expect a “hybrid” way of working in future, which is why we’re open for those who want to spend their days in a place they can trust but perhaps on a more part time or flexible basis.

 I have been thinking about the concept of productivity and where it fits into our lives during these new times — how some people use it as an indicator of routine, professional worth, or even as a way to cope with uncertainty.
 I have been exploring what it means for my own work, in considering how to strike a balance between being productive and managing the personal impact of being a business owner during a pandemic.